COSC3020/fibonacci-invariants-qdog307/README.md

 if it has not been then it will continue to calculate the value.
 This is doing it in order with i-1 and i-2 then storing the value in an array.

 ##Sources
-https://www.geeksforgeeks.org/java-fibonacci-series/, I liked hoe they used the idea of an array to store old values, it is where I got the array idea.
+https://www.geeksforgeeks.org/java-fibonacci-series/, I liked how they used the idea of an array to store previous values, it is where I got the array idea.

 "I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own, except where stated otherwise.
 I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice."